 In connection with this offering, underwriters, if any, may engage in transactions that stabilize, maintain or otherwise affect the price of the Class A Common Stock or other securities of the Company.
 Specifically, underwriters, if any, may overallot the offering, creating a syndicate short position.
 In addition, underwriters, if any, may bid for, and purchase, the Class A Common Stock in the open market to cover syndicate shorts or to stabilize the price of the Class A Common Stock.
-Finally, the underwriting syndicate, if any, may reclaim selling concessions allowed for distributing the Class A Common Stock in syndicate covering transactions, in stabilization transactions or otherwise.
+Finally, the underwriting syndicate, if any, may reclaim selling concessions allowed for distributing the Class A Common Stock in the offering, if the syndicate repurchases previously distributed Class A Common Stock in syndicate covering transactions, in stabilization transactions or otherwise.
 Any of these activities may stabilize or maintain the market price of the Class A Common Stock above independent market levels.
 Underwriters, if any, are not required to engage in these activities, and may end any of these activities at any time.